henry-doan/Coding-docs/README.md

 }
 ```

 The second way is with **RGB** or **RGBA** values of have numbers represents the red, green, blue or alpha in a color.
-Alpha is the opacity of a color.The Alpha values are only ranging from 0 to 1.
+Alpha is the opacity of a color.
+The Alpha values are only ranging from 0 to 1.
 The RGB and the RGBA needs numbers in the parameters and are between 0 through 255.
 You can also pass in percentages and decimals for intensity as well.

 ```CSS
 h1 {